Hanover-CS/HC25-Kayla-Pyle-Senior-Project/sources.md

 **Relational Database:** standard / most used type of database, good for holding long strings.

 **Decision:** Based on research, it seems the graph databse will work best for my project which relies heavily on relationships and linking entries together.
 Additionally, NeoJ4 offers a free version as well as extensive learning courses to help over come that learning curve.
-However, it needs a public or private cloud to run on, and I'm not sure what that is, so that will have to be what I look into next.

 ### Sources